code-greg-42/Orbit-Oasis/README.md

 **Engine:** Unity

+**Influences:** Inspired by the gathering and building mechanics of Animal Crossing

 ---

 ## 2. Game Concept

 **Backstory:**

 Deep into the future, humanity has taken to the stars and colonized many planets in space.
-You are a survivor and war hero of the recent Cosmic Rift Wars and, for your heroism, have been awarded a large plot of land on the newly colonized planet, Arcturius Prime, to farm and live out your days in peace.
+You are a survivor and war hero of the recent Cosmic Rift Wars and, for your heroism, have been awarded a small island on the newly colonized planet, Arcturius Prime, to farm and live out your days in peace.

 **Gameplay Overview:**

-- **Farming and Building:** Collect materials, plant trees, farm, build structures, trade, and sell with the nearby village.
+- **Farming and Building:** Collect materials, plant trees, farm, fish, build structures, or trade and sell with the nearby village.

 **Minigames:**
   1. **2D Spaceship Shooter:** Fend off attacking alien spaceships.